Introduction of Owner’s Equity

 Owner’s Equity in Balance Sheet

-- The balance in the owner’s equity is presented in the company’s balance sheet as at the end of the reporting period.
+- The balance in the owner’s equity is presented in the company’s balance sheet at the end of the reporting period.

 - As mentioned in the above format, owner’s equity is the accumulated balance of equity share capital, capital reserve, securities premium & retained earnings.